GomaaMohamed/STM32F103_Drivers/README.md

 ```
 ## Configuration
 ```
->> The libraries provide configuration options that allow you to customize the behavior of the device drivers.
+>> The libraries provide configuration options that allow you to customize the behavior
+   of the device drivers.
 For example, you can configure the GPIO pins as input or output, or configure the Timers to use a specific clock source and prescaler.
 >> To configure the libraries, you can modify the configuration files (MOD_config.h ) to define the appropriate configuration macros.
 Alternatively, you can define the macros directly in your code before including the relevant header files.
 ```
 ## License
 ```
-These device driver libraries are released under the MIT License ↗.
+These device driver libraries are released under the GNU GPL License ↗.
 Feel free to use them in your own projects, modify them, and distribute them as needed.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
 ```